IBM-ICP4D/cloud-pak-ocp-4/doc/vmware-create-sc-ocs.md

 # Setting up OCS on an OCP 4.x installation provisioned on VMWare

-Using steps found here: https://access.redhat.com/documentation/en-us/red_hat_openshift_container_storage/4.5/html/deploying_openshift_container_storage_on_vmware_vsphere/deploy-using-local-storage-devices-vmware.
+Using steps found here: https://access.redhat.com/documentation/en-us/red_hat_openshift_container_storage/4.5/html/deploying_openshift_container_storage_on_vmware_vsphere/deploy-using-local-storage-devices-vmware and here https://red-hat-storage.github.io/ocs-training/training/ocs4/ocs-localdevice-blog.html (for the infra nodes steps).

 ## Pre-requisites
 The steps in this document assume you have 3 (dedicated) worker nodes in the cluster, each with one additional large raw disk (for Ceph).
 In the example below the disks are sized 200 GB